hewison-chris/agora-cl-docs/website/docs/wallet/we3signer.md

 For more information on Remote Keymanager API visit the [Keymanager APIs Github Repo](https://github.com/ethereum/keymanager-APIs).

-:::warning Prysm Web Interface not supported for Web3Signer Prysm Web Interface can only support local keys and will not support the Web3Signer keys.[eth2-keymanager-frontend](https://github.com/joaquim-verges/eth2-keymanager-frontend) is a front-end alternative to the Prysm UI for the Keymanager APIs.
+:::warning Agora-cl Web Interface not supported for Web3Signer Agora-cl Web Interface can only support local keys and will not support the Web3Signer keys.[eth2-keymanager-frontend](https://github.com/joaquim-verges/eth2-keymanager-frontend) is a front-end alternative to the Agora-cl UI for the Keymanager APIs.
 :::

 :::warning Only supports Web3Signer currently